 How to Handle a Job Applicant Credit Check

-Many organizations run credit checks on job applicants and use that information as part of the process when making hiring decisions.
-A Society of Human Resources Management (SHRM) survey indicated that 60% of employers check the credit of at least some job applicants.
-Only 13% of the employers in the survey ran credit checks on all applicants.
+Many organizations run credit checks on job applicants and use that information as part of a background check when making hiring decisions.
+A Society of Human Resources Management (SHRM) survey indicated that 60 percent of employers check the credit of at least some job applicants.
+Only 13 percent of the employers in the survey ran credit checks on all applicants.
 A more common practice was checking the credit history of finalists and using this information to rule out candidates with questionable backgrounds.